nltk.featstruct.FeatDict¶

 morefeatures – If

-is a mapping or None, thenmorefeatures
+featuresis a mapping or None, thenmorefeaturesprovides additional features for theFeatDictconstructor.

 - copy(deep=True)[source]¶